One of the best reasons to buy your first home is to get rid of your landlord!

 You Can Have Pets

 Many rental properties in Denver won’t allow pets, and if they do, they charge an extra deposit and/or monthly fee.
-If you buy a single-family house or duplex in Denver, you’ll be able to have cats and dogs.
+If you buy a single-family house or duplex in Denver, you’ll be able to have both cats and dogs.
 If you buy a condo, townhome, or loft, you’ll need to check with the homeowners association (HOA) to see if they allow pets.
 And if they allow dogs, be sure to check if there are any weight restrictions (e.g. only dogs under 50 pounds).

 If you’ve been waiting to look for your first home until you save up enough money for the down payment and closing costs, give us a call.
 We can put you in touch with mortgage brokers in Denver that offer great programs for first time home buyers, including down payment grants.

-Please note: We offer a free consultation (either by phone or in person)!
+Please make note: We offer a free consultation (either by phone or in person)!
 Let’s discuss which kind of properties you like and set you up with free weekly e-mail alerts.
 As your buyers agents, you don’t have to pay our commission – the seller does that part!